AviTheCoder/Nunchunk_Mutants/README.md

 Everyday the number of road accidents happening worldwide increases.
 This is a huge problem and we need a solution to increase our safety and wellbeing.
 Globally each year, 1.35 million people are killed on roadways around the world, and 3700 people are killed per day.
 Several more are harmed or injured in road accidents, including young children and the elderly.
 In Singapore itself, there were 108 fatalities in 2022, and this number continues to increase in 2023.
 This is a crucial and life-threatening issue and needs to be addressed.

 <h1>What it does</h1>
 The robot will always move forwards in its specific path.
 It will never stray off its path, even if there is a intersection.
 The robot represents an electric car that uses sensors to detect any obstacles in its path and stops accordingly.
+The robot has an OLED screen to show the robot's functionality.

 <h1>How we built it</h1>